yyoshiaki/ikra/README.md

 **fastq mode**

 You can execute it after you execute SRR mode.
-(That is because you don’t have fastq file.)
+(That is because you don’t have fastq files.)

 ```bash
 $ cd test/Illumina_SE && bash ../../ikra.sh Illumina_SE_fastq.csv mouse --fastq -t 10